flowcore-io/flow-analytics-collector/README.md

 ```

 this will start a local event listener that will poll for events from the Flowcore Platform based on the yaml manifest files.

+### 7. run the test.html file and click the manual send button

+this will send an event to the Flowcore Platform you can then go to your tenant on Flowcore Platform and see the event in the Data Core.

 ## API Endpoints